nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 _**Alternative keyword: check, finish**_

 > Marks the task as completed and hides it from view.
-> Task is added to a list of completed tasks that can be viewed by calling `list marked`.<br>
+> Task is added to a list of completed tasks that can be viewed by calling `list done`.<br>
 > The index refers to the index number shown in the most recent listing.<br>
 > The index **must be a positive integer** 1, 2, 3, ...